-It is common to wonder what is the difference between organic cotton and cotton?
+There are a few differences between organic cotton and conventional cotton.
 Cotton in general, is a natural fiber that has many uses.
 However, there are several differences between conventional cotton and organic cotton fibers.
 One key difference is that organic cotton products are made without toxic chemicals.
 That’s because in order to be called organic, a requirement is that the cotton is grown without them.
 While regular cotton growing starts with seeds that are genetically modified, certified organic cotton eliminates any use of GMOs.
 When considering what is the difference between organic cotton and cotton, there are two major factors.
 The impact on the environment and the impact on the health of cotton farmers are the biggest differences.
 However, the benefits don’t stop there.
 Consumers, the end users, receive benefits in multiple ways too!

-The difference between an organic cotton textile and an inorganic cotton textile starts on the farm.
-What is the difference between organic cotton and cotton harvesting processes?
-There are actually several key aspects of the process that differentiate the two.
-The difference is in nearly everything including the land, chemicals – or lack thereof, energy, water and soil.
+The farm is an important factor to understand the differences.
+There are actually several key aspects of the process that differentiate the two which includes the land, chemicals – or lack thereof, energy, water and soil.
 To become certified organic, proof of the process must be provided to the certifying organization.
 Also, certified organic operations are subject to random and/or scheduled visits to ensure that the organic processes are being implemented.
 There are several organizations that offer certifications.
 In the United States, some used include USDA and GOTS.
 Each system has a different method for evaluating but basic criteria include meeting farming standards and qualifications.

-The first difference is in the size of acreage used.
-Less usable cotton comes from the organic crop.
-This means operations that make organic cotton must start with a larger growing operation.
-Interestingly enough, these larger plots of land still save natural resources.
-It is the way in which the land is prepared and managed throughout the cycle that makes all the difference.
+The first difference is in the size of the acreage used.
+Less usable cotton comes from the organic crop, which means operations that produce organic cotton must start with a larger growing area.
+Interestingly, these larger plots of land still conserve natural resources.
+It is the way the land is prepared and managed throughout the cycle that makes all the difference.

 Water Conservation